yogeshdarji99/mesos/docs/external-containerizer.md

 ## wait
 ### Gets information on the containerized executor's Termination

-Is expected to reap the executor / command.
+Is expected to reap the executor/command.
 This call should block until the executor/command has terminated.

-`wait < containerizer::Wait > containerizer::Termination`
+    wait < containerizer::Wait > containerizer::Termination

-This call receives the containerizer::Wait protobuf via stdin;
+This call receives the containerizer::Wait protobuf via stdin.

     /**
      * Encodes the wait command sent to the external containerizer